tan-qiao-guo/microplastics/README.md

-▶️ Usage
-Install OpenModel
-Download the latest `OpenModel-Setup.exe` package from the [Releases](https://github.com/tan-qiao-guo/openmodel/releases) page.
-Install** on Windows 10/11 (tested on 64-bit).

-Open a Project File

-Launch OpenModel and load Metal bioaccumulation.OMMLx or TK_TD.OMMLx.

-Run the Simulation

-Use the built-in simulation controls to reproduce model fitting as described in the manuscript.

-📜 License
-The code and data are shared under the CC BY 4.0 License – you are free to use, share, and adapt with appropriate attribution to the authors.

 # Code and Data for *Assessing Marine Microplastics’ Role in Metal Exposure amid Abundant Natural Particles*

 This repository contains the **OpenModel** project files and datasets used in the manuscript: